There has been a growing body of research shows that polarized training increases:

 So what does this mean for general training?
 Should we do nothing but long rides and eight-minute intervals?

-Yes, and no. When I create a program, we might build up to seven intervals of five minutes or six intervals of six minutes.
 For cycling, the intervals might be done on a mountain bike or on gravel or on a hilly ride to create some variety.
 For runners and skiers, depending on their desired distances, the intervals would also be a mix.

 And the long rides/ runs/ would focus on fun, seeing the sites, talking with friends, or lots of podcast listening.
 I listen to a lot of podcasts when I ride or run in the middle of the day when no one else is available to hang with!